France to seek ban on Amazon bundled discounts, free delivery

 Filippetti's comments raised the possibility of a similar public spat with Amazon.

 "This is not just in France," she said.
-"Amazon's behaviour, and the risks it poses for the survival of a whole network of book stores and the entire chain of book production, are obvious in Britain and in the United too."
+"Amazon's behavior, and the risks it poses for the survival of a whole network of book stores and the entire chain of book production, are obvious in Britain and in the United too."